liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 ---

 "Artificial neural networks (ANNs) are computing systems inspired by the biological neural networks that constitute animal brains."
 While regression and its generalized linear model such as logistics regression aims to capture lienar relationship, Neural Network is well-known for learning non-linear relationships without exlicitly specifying such relationships.
 A neural network model usually has better accuracy compared to linear models, but it lacks intepretability.
 Neural Network model can be used in both supervised learning, unsupervised, and reinforcement learning.
-There are various neural network architectures.
-Some commonly used architectures are:
-* Multilayer perceptron: the simpliest form of neural network, which will be desribed in this post.
-* Convolution neural network
-* Recurrent neural network

 ## 1. Model Description
-Multilayer perceptron contains an input layer, an output layer, and one or more hidden layers in between:
+Multilayer perceptron contains an input layer, an output layer, and one or more hidden layers:
-<div class="imgcap">
-<div >
-    <img src="/blog/assets/neural-network/mlp.jpg" width = "500">
-</div>
-</div>
 * Output layer contains output units: \\(\mathbf{y} = [y_1, y_2, ..., y_k] \\) is a vector of k output units representing the dependent variable.
 For example, if we want to perform 10-class prediction, we can perform one-hot encoding with k = 10.
 That means if an output is class 7, it would have \\(y_7\\) = 1 and the remaining \\(y_i\\) are all 0.
 * Input layer contains input units: \\(\mathbf{x} = [x_1, x_2, ..., x_D] \\) is a vector of D input units representing the explanatory variables.
 For example, in fraud detection, each input unit can represent one characteristics of a transaction.
 In image processing, each input unit can represent one pixel of an image.
+In natural language processing, each input unit can represent a word in a sentence.
+* Hidden layers contains hidden units: The way hidden layers are organized represent network architecture, the simplest being multi-layer perceptron:
+<div class="imgcap">
+<div >
+    <img src="/blog/assets/neural-network/mlp.jpg" width = "500">
+</div>
+</div>
-* Hidden layers contains hidden units: In each hidden unit \\(z_i\\) at layer L, an activation function \\(h\\) is applied on linear combination \\(a_i\\) of units from previous layer (L-1):
+In each hidden unit \\(z_i\\) at layer L of a multi-layer perceptron, an activation function \\(h\\) is applied on linear combination \\(a_i\\) of units from previous layer (L-1).
+If all hidden units at layer L are connected to all units at layer (L-1), layer L is called a fully-conencted layer.
+If the network has a huge number of hidden layers, it is called a deep network.
 \\[
 z_i^{(L)} = h(a_i^{(L)} \\\
 a_i^{(L)} = \sum_j w_{ij}^{(L-1)} z_j^{(L-1)}